Watch: Nancy Pelosi snaps at a reporter: “Don't bother me with a question like that”

 During the press conference, the reporter had asked, “Will you commit to serving your full two-year term for the people of San Francisco?”
 “What is this?
 What is this?
 Don't bother me with a question like that,” the speaker snapped.

-House Speaker Nancy Pelosi on Thursday lashed out at a reporter while addressing her weekly press conference after the latter questioned the speaker if she will be completing her two-year term.
+Outgoing US House of Representatives Speaker Nancy Pelosi on Thursday lashed out at a reporter while addressing her weekly press conference after the latter questioned the speaker if she will be completing her two-year term.

 Pelosi called the question 'a waste of my time'.
-In the press conference, the Democrat said that this 'may be the last' leadership press conference.
+In the press conference, the Democrat said that this 'may be the last' leadership press conference by her.
 Last month, Rep. Hakeem Jeffries was officially elected by her party, after pressurising Pelosi for years to step aside and make way for a new generation.

 Still, Pelosi was able to comfortably clinch victory in the election from California Bay Area district.